High Street Upgrade

-- To improve pedestrian and cyclist safety at the intersection of Marmion Street and Stirling Highway, the right turning movement from Marmion Street (eastbound) to Stirling Highway (southbound) will be closed from 10 June.
+- To improve pedestrian and cyclist safety at the intersection of Marmion Street and Stirling Highway, the right turning movement from Marmion Street (eastbound) to Stirling Highway (southbound) will be closed from 10 June 2020.
 This closure is expected to be in place until mid-2021.
-Learn more in our June Roadworks Update.
+Learn more in our June Roadworks Update (Word document).

 The southern section of the intersection of Wood Street and Forrest Street

 - Closed for 16 weeks from Tuesday 6 April 2021

 - The closure is required due to excavation works for the western section of the new Forrest Street underpass

 - Access to Wood Street properties residents between Forrest Street and Holland Street will be via Holland Street.